matomo-org/developer-documentation/docs/generated/master/Hooks.md

 - [Tracker.setVisitorIp](#trackersetvisitorip)

 ### Tracker.Cache.getSiteAttributes
-_Defined in [Piwik/Tracker/Cache](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php) in line [87](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php#L87)_
+_Defined in [Piwik/Tracker/Cache](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php) in line [90](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php#L90)_

-This event is called to get the details of a site by its ID.
-It can be used to add custom attributes for the website to the Tracker cache.
+Triggered to get the attributes of a site entity that might be used by the Tracker.
+Plugins add new site attributes for use in other tracking events must use this event to put those attributes in the Tracker Cache.

 **Example**